sufka861/AB-test/README.md

    21. [x] uuid
    22. [x] validate-date
    23. [x] winston
+24. [x] Open a browser page and go to https://ab-test-bvtg.onrender.com/
+25. [x] Make sure you have our .env file containing the sensitive info of our system account.
+26. [x] Open a browser page and go to https://ab-test-bvtg.onrender.com/
+27. [x] Full documentation of the API calls can be seen at: https://documenter.getpostman.com/view/24139741/2s8Z711C7C

-> **Features**
+> **Instructions**
 1. [x] Using the calls to the render website via Postman you can create and start AB test / Feature Flag experiments.
 2. [x] View lists of exist experiments and planned future experiments.
-3. [x] app.js – http – the entry point of the system
+3. [x] app.js  – the entry point of the system
 4. [x] Router folder – consists of a map of all the API points for both server and client
 5. [x] Controllers – direct the functionality of the system6.
-6. [x] Services – contain the business logic of the system.
+6. [x] Services – contain th business logic of the system.
 7. [x] Data Base – MongoDB.
 8. [x] Checkout Our Api Documentation :
 9. [x] http calls logger - configured in the middleware directory, writes call logs inside logs folder, filename: http.log 10.[x] error logs - configured in the middleware directory, writes call logs inside logs folder, filename: error.log. operates from the errorHandler middleware (info will follow)
 11.[x] error handler - consists of 3 parts:
-   - express-async-errors package - wraps the controllers in try/catch statement automatically (no implementation needed), and calls the next(error) function in the catch block with the error thrown. the next function will "fall" into the errorHandler.
+12.[x] express-async-errors package - wraps the controllers in try/catch statement automatically (no implementation needed), and calls the next(error) function in the catch block with the error thrown. the next function will "fall" into the errorHandler.
-   - errorHandler - a function that is used at the end of the server that catches all the errors thrown in the controllers
-   - Custom Errors - in the errors' directory.
+13.[x] errorHandler - a function that is used at the end of the server that catches all the errors thrown in the controllers 14.[x]
+Custom Errors - in the errors' directory.
 Classes that extends Error class, with status and message to pass to the error handier at the end.
 More can be added if we need them.
+15. [x] Test - contain all the tests , use [npm run test] to run all the test and check coverage and results.

 > **How to Use**
-* The system front end is done by the core team and will be fully integrated with the system on the next phase.
-The system can be checked by calls to the API as mentioned in the documentation can be done by the system end user.
-The following instructions regard the future implemented user interface.

 `Create AB Test Experiment:`
 1. Open Homepage.html.
 2. Go to "New Experiment"